c0d3n1gg4/node/doc/guides/onboarding-extras.md

   * (for example semver-minor changes that need or should go into an LTS release)
 * `v?.x`
-  * Automatically applied to changes that do not target `master` but rather the `v?.x-staging` branch
+  * Automatically applied to changes that do not target `queen` but rather the `v?.x-staging` branch

 Once a release line enters maintenance mode, the corresponding labels do not